yuckiymouse/udacity_pro1_boston_airbnb/README.md

      - 2-3-1, Do owners who have more propaties earn more money than owners who have less propaties? or Do owners with experiences for longer time earn more money than
       - (This is based on the idea that more experiences of sharing rooms/houses increases profits.)
      - 2-3-2, Owner's reliability/hospitality

+---
+# Machine Learning Model
+- We will use scikit learn to make LinearRegression model.